-A central idea behind the magazine is to address issues that each of us personally wants to discuss without the rules of convention; hence the name.
+A central idea behind the magazine is to address issues that we want to discuss without the rules of convention, hence the name.
 We encourage forms of writing that purposefully defy the norm.
-The theme for August-October 2022: Sharing Space with Animals
+The theme for January-March 2023: In Colour

-We are accepting essays, creative nonfiction, photos and photo essays, and artworks based on any of the following topics.
+We accept essays, creative nonfiction, photos and photo essays, and artworks based on the following topics.
 However, contributors are welcome to interpret the theme in any other way they wish to.

-Please submit your articles to firstname.lastname@example.org by 2nd September 2022.
+Please submit your articles to firstname.lastname@example.org.
 Please send all written works attached in the form of a document.
 Please include a short paragraph about yourself at the end.
-If you want to share a pitch for approval, you can also send a brief outline by the 19th of August.
+You can also send a brief outline if you want to share a pitch for approval.

-You can also contribute short-form writings of not more than 300 words on the following topics that will appear in the form of a listicle in the issue ( if possible, please also share suitable pictures (of food or moments) along with your written pieces):
+You can also contribute short-form writings of not more than 300 words on the following topics that will appear in the form of a listicle in the issue ( if possible, please also share suitable pictures along with your written pieces:

-3. Manmarzi Acclaimed (100 words or less): It entails film/tv/book/podcast/album recommendations that are shared on our Instagram page every week and compiled into a listicle in every magazine issue.
+2. Manmarzi Acclaimed (100 words or less): It entails film/tv/book/podcast/album recommendations shared on our Instagram page weekly and compiled into a listicle in every magazine issue.

 Please share this call widely.

-Please note: We are not in the position to compensate our contributors but we endeavor to ensure due credit to them.
+Please note: We are not in a position to compensate our contributors, but we endeavour to ensure due credit to them.